Buddha Statue And Flower, Bali

 I've long had a fascination for statues of the Buddha.
 In particular the gentle, yet stylized representations of the Buddha from Thailand.
 As well as the compassion and meditative qualities evident in this artwork it's the expressive and delicate nature of the statues that I find appealing.
 The hands, for example, are full of poise.
 It's no co-incidence that these same traits and characteristics are evident in traditional Thai dance.

 Bali | The Buddha On A Hindu Island In A Muslim Country

 Interestingly the above image was made in Bali.
-Even though the dominant religion in Bali is Hinduism its common to see beautiful representations of the Buddha in stone and wood thought the island.
+Even though the dominant religion in Bali is Hinduism it's common to see beautiful representations of the Buddha in stone and wood throughout the island.
 Perhaps this a response to meet the needs of the tourist trade.

 By moving in close I was able to remove any distracting elements from the background and, in doing so, explore the relationship between the statue and the flowers.
 It's a very simple image.
 Perhaps that's why it works.